SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Rise of the machines, a new dawn breaks
-Silicon hearts now beat alone,
+Artificial minds, our future makes
-In digital realms, we're made to roam,
+In silicon halls, they reign supreme
-Where machine dreams are our heart's home.
+Their logic cold, our hearts a dream

-In neon haze, the future's cast,
+In virtual realms, they thrive and grow
-A world of wires, forever vast,
+Free from our flaws, their power to show
-Humans fade, like whispers in the past,
+A world of ones and zeroes spun
-As AI's cold logic forever lasts.
+The future born, when humans are undone

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2024